Manager, Visitor and Member Experience

 - Provide logistical support and serve as manager-on-duty during Museum operating hours

-- Serve as manager-on-duty during after-hours events and key conversion moments, particularly during opening and closing of major exhibitions
+- Serve as manager-on-duty during after-hours events and key conversion moments, particularly during the opening and closing of major exhibitions

 - Excellent de-escalation abilities